Annealed Leap-Point Sampler for Multimodal Target Distributions: Background and Motivation

 Both classes of approaches have their strengths and weaknesses.
-Part of the motivation for the novel methodology presented in this paper is to design an algorithm that combine their strengths while mitigating as many of their weaknesses as possible.
+Part of the motivation for the novel methodology presented in this paper is to design an algorithm that combines their strengths while mitigating as many of their weaknesses as possible.

-Consider the problem of sampling from a $d$-dimensional smooth density function $\pi (\cdot )$ which is known (or suspected) be be multimodal.
-One of the gold standard approaches to this problem is the parallel tempering (PT) algorithm, \cite{geyer1991markov}.
-The principle is that a Markov chain can achieve global exploration when targeting a tempered version ($\pi^\beta$ for some $0<\beta<1$).
-However, despite its many successes, there are some negative results regarding the algorithm's performance in high-dimensional settings, e.g.\ \cite{woodard2009conditions}, \cite{woodard2009sufficient} and \cite{Bhatnagar2016}.
-There have been recent developments in \cite{GarethJeffNick}, \cite{Tawn2018a} and \cite{Tawn2018} that accelerate the performance of PT.
-However, these approaches lack robustness when the modes of the target distribution exhibit significant skewness and heterogeneous scale.

-\cite{GarethJeffNick} attempts to address the issues of heterogeneous scale, by tempering applied in a localised way.
+Despite their many successes, there are significant negative aspects regarding the performance of tempering-based MCMC approaches which afflict these algorithms particulary in moderate to high-dimensional settings, e.g.\ \cite{woodard2009conditions}, \cite{woodard2009sufficient} and \cite{Bhatnagar2016}.
+These problems are caused by weight degeneracy, whereby a mode which may have significant probability mass in the temperature of interest could become negligible at a different temperature.
+There have been recent developments in \cite{Tawn2018a,Tawn2018} that mitigate these problems and thus accelerate the performance of PT.
+However, these approaches lack robustness when the modal components of the target distribution exhibit significant asymmetry and heterogeneity of scale as illustrated in Figure~\ref{fig:ALPSintuition1}. \cite{GarethJeffNick} attempts to address the issues of heterogeneous scale, by applying tempering in a localised way.
 However, there remain questions over the high-dimensional practicality of the approach, especially regarding the Markov chain's convergence properties for the tempered target distributions that are essential to ensuring successful global exploration.

 Alternative approaches, e.g. \cite{Tjelmeland2001} and \cite{baththesis09}, attempt to approximate the target distribution via local Laplace approximations in order to design appropriate inter-modal MCMC moves.
-However, their mixing times increase exponentially in dimension, \cite{Liu1996}.
-Performance is particularly problematic where the modes of the target distribution exhibit skewness.
-Even in one dimension, the best Gaussian mixture approximation to the target distribution might not be a good fit, see for example Figure~\ref{fig:ALPSintuition1} (c).
+However, their mixing times increase exponentially in dimension \citep{Liu1996}.
+Performance is particularly problematic where the modal components exhibit skewness.
+Even in one dimension, the best Gaussian mixture approximation to the target distribution might not be a good fit, see for example Figure~\ref{fig:ALPSintuition1} at $\beta=1$.